Pteratato/Oasis/Oasis_CH01.md

 “Ahhh,” rumbled the priest with a chuckle.
 He was wrinkled from long days in the sun, but strong in body and mind, and his voice caught on the rocks in his chest.
 “Where ya gonna head next?
 Outland’s not gonna be an easy place to make a livin’.”

 Johannes shrugged nonchalantly.
 “Octavia ain’t gonna open up, no reason to stay.
 Maybe we’ll move out here and be neighbors.
-Janus an’ I’re both handy with mechanics, ‘n you know the pups are a fan of y’all.”
+Jakim an’ I’re both handy with mechanics, ‘n you know the pups are a fan of y’all.”

 Father Barrabas smiled sincerely, as if the thought was truly a welcome one.
 Mennuin’s Outpost was left alone by the Octavian government on the stipulation that it did not expand, though, so they both knew that this proposed scenario was an unlikely one.